LiaScript/docs/README.md

 ### Line-Plot Basics

     --{{0}}--
-As for the previous ASCII-art examples, LiaScript has a special notation for simple line-plots.
+As with the previous ASCII art examples, LiaScript has a special notation for simple line plots.
-These do not have to be surrounded by a code-block, the LiaScript interpreter will detect them automatically, based on their shape.
+These do not have to be surrounded by a code block; the LiaScript interpreter will detect them automatically based on their shape.
-But, it is recommend to add 4 spaces before such an image, this has the effect that any other Markdown-viewer will interpret this as an code-block, and thus, preserve the spaces and tabs.
+However, it is recommended to add 4 spaces before such an image.
+This has the effect that any other Markdown viewer will interpret this as a code block, preserving the spaces and tabs.

 Markdown-format: